-- F. Additional dress guidelines may be imposed upon students participating in certain extracurricular activities. - G. When, in the judgement of the principal, a student's appearance or mode of dress disrupts the educational process or constitutes a threat to health or safety, the student may be required to make modifications. - 3.
-Before School - A. Classes start at 8:15 a.m. - B. The time before the start of classes is an excellent time for conferences with teachers and organization meetings.
-However, you may go to the library for studying or the gym for talking. - C. No student should be at school before 7:30 A.M. unless arrangements have been made in advance with a teacher or administrator. - 4.
-Lunch - A. All food will be consumed in the multi-purpose room. - B. No pop will be sold during noon hour - C. Before being dismissed, announcements may be made. - D. Make sure you have cleaned up around you. - E. Intramural activities may be scheduled for during this break. - 5.
-After School - A. School dismisses at 3:01. - B. Second route bus riders may use the library for studying or the gym for talking.
-This time is excellent for scheduling conferences with teachers. - C. The rest of the building is considered closed. - D. No student should remain in the building after the late bus leaves unless staying for a school activity or permission has been given by a school employee.
-Students should be supervised at all times. - 6.
-Student Vehicles - A. School grounds speed limit is 10 miles per hour. - B. All student motor vehicles parked on school property must be registered with the school. - C. Students will park in the west parking lot. - D. Parking should be done in a straight line and in a manner not to block any other vehicle in the parking lot. - E. Once parked, students are to report immediately to the building. - F. Students are not to move or be in automobiles/vehicles during the school day without permission from school officials. - G. When school is dismissed, vehicles will not leave until the last bus has pulled out. - H. Respect the rights of others. - I. Reckless driving in or around the school will cost you your right to drive on the school grounds.
+- A. All food will be consumed in the multi-purpose room. - B. No pop will be sold during noon hour - C. Before being dismissed, announcements may be made. - D. Make sure you have cleaned up around you. - E. Intramural activities may be scheduled for during this break.

+5. After School

+- A. School dismisses at 3:02.

+- B. The building is considered closed.

+- C. No student should remain in the building after the late bus leaves unless staying for a school activity or permission has been given by a school employee.
+Students should be supervised at all times.

+6. Student Vehicles

+- A. School grounds speed limit is 10 miles per hour. - B. All student motor vehicles parked on school property must be registered with the school. - C. Students will park in the west north parking lot. - D. Parking should be done in a straight line and in a manner not to block any other vehicle in the parking lot. - E. Once parked, students are to report immediately to the building. - F. Students are not to move or be in automobiles/vehicles during the school day without permission from school officials. - G. When school is dismissed, vehicles will not leave until the last bus has pulled out. - H. Respect the rights of others. - I. Reckless driving in or around the school will cost you your right to drive on the school grounds.